Julius-88/azure-bistro/README.md

 ![Admin Delete Reservation - Mobile View](./media/lighthouse-admin-delete-reservation-mobile.JPG)

 ## Responsivity
-The responsivity has been manually checked through devtools in google chrome.
-I also checked the website on my Samsung s9+ When in mobile view, most parts become a column so that it is easier to view.
+The website's responsivity was manually checked through Chrome DevTools and on my Samsung S9+.
+In mobile view, most elements transition into a column format for easier viewing.
 The *All Reservations* page is a table on tablets and cards on mobile screens.

 ![All Reservations - Desktop](./media/admin-all-reservations-page.JPG)